Danielkhakbaz/Danielkhakbaz/README.md

 There is a summary about me:

-- 🔭 I’m a Future Data Scientist
+- 🔭 I’m a Front-end Developer
-- 🌱 I’m currently working on my ML skills
+- 🌱 Javascript Enthusiast
+- 🎲 Problem Solver with a broad range of knowledge in Data Structure & Algorithms

 ![Github stats](https://github-readme-stats.vercel.app/api?username=danielkhakbaz)